Code-Institute-Submissions/BitWise-Front-End_2/README.md

 </details><br>

 The navbar page links have been provided as text only (with the exception of create article and the logo).
-This was an intensional decision.
+This was an intentional decision.
 These links were tested with icons but feedback indicated this looked to cluttered and was not as intuative.
 The current page is indicated with an underline as is the hover.
 Despite slight duplication where one page is visited and another is hovered over this was deemed the best visual and caused no confusion with the test users.

 The navbar has conditional formating to only show links relevent to the user based on their logged in status.
 It also shows less on smaller screens to not extend past available space and impact the sites responsive design.